getgrav/grav-learn/pages/08.advanced/04.environment-config/docs.md

 user/config/themes/antimatter.yaml
 ```

-Can be overriden for any environment, say some production site (www.mysite.com):
+Can be overridden for any environment, say some production site (www.mysite.com):

 ```
 www.mysite.com/config/themes/antimatter.yaml